stoplightio/elements/docs/introduction.md

 Elements is a collection of UI components for displaying beautiful developer documentation using an OpenAPI document or a Stoplight project.
 Elements can be used in any website or project that supports HTML or React.

+# ⚠ Elements v6 is discontinued

+*Stoplight Elements v6* is **not supported** and is in maintenance mode only.
+This was a limited release for a select group of customers, but we're working on an awesome new open-source version which will be out soon.
+Sign up for [early-access here](https://stoplight.io/open-source/elements/)!

 ## Guides

 If you're looking to get started using Elements, check out one of our guides: